Durham Trusts Lawyers

 A charitable trust can provide tax deductions for the donor and reduce the taxable estate.
 It allows you to donate assets to a charitable organization of your choice, potentially minimizing estate and income taxes while supporting causes important to you. - Do I need an attorney to create a trust?

 While it is possible to create a trust without legal assistance, working with a trust attorney is highly recommended.
-An attorney can ensure that the trust is legally sound, properly funded, and customized to your goals.
-They can also help avoid common mistakes that might invalidate the trust or cause complications. - Can I change my trust after it’s created?
+An attorney can help ensure that the trust is legally sound, properly funded, and customized to your goals.
+They can also help you avoid common mistakes that might invalidate the trust or cause complications. - Can I change my trust after it is created?

 If you have a revocable living trust, you can make changes or dissolve it at any time during your lifetime.
 However, once an irrevocable trust is established, it cannot be changed without the consent of the beneficiaries.